Akin, James Norman – James Akin Slain With Shotgun Blast Thursday

-Mr. Cooper, a veteran of World War II, moved with his family to this area from Texas in 1927 when he was about 12 years old, settling in the Monument region.
-Mr. Cooper became the operator of the 3–D Ranch southwest of Monument.
+Mr. Cooper, a veteran of World War II, moved with his family to this area from Texas in 1927 [Note: The year should be 1906 or 1907.
+Mr. Cooper was born in 1894.] when he was about 12 years old, settling in the Monument region.
+Mr. Cooper became the operator of the 3-D Ranch southwest of Monument.
 He experimented in breeding to develop better livestock, and in this line he crossed American buffalo with Herefords and Brahmas, with the aim of developing meat animals ideally suited for the Plains.

 Active pallbearers were Troy Fort, Charley Johnson, Tom Pearson, J.R.
 Vaughn, N.A.
 Byrd, N.G.
 Morgan, Marvin Fisher and Jewell Owens.

 The family has requested that all Mr. Cooper’s friends and neighbors be listed as honorary pallbearers.

 [Lovington Daily Leader, Lovington, N.M., 15 May 1959.]